Spider-Man 2: Filming

-Filming was put on hiatus for eight weeks, in order to build Doc Ock's pier lair.
-It had been Spisak's idea to use a collapsed pier as Ock's lair, reflecting an exploded version of the previous lab and representing how Octavius's life had collapsed and grown more monstrous, evoking the cinema of Fritz Lang and the film The Cabinet of Dr. Caligari.
+Filming was put on hiatus for eight weeks in order to build Doc Ock's pier lair.
+It had been Spisak's idea to use a collapsed pier as Ock's lair, reflecting an exploded version of the previous lab and representing how Octavius's life had collapsed and grown more monstrous, evoking the films of Fritz Lang and the movie The Cabinet of Dr. Caligari (1920).
 Filming then resumed on that set, having taken fifteen weeks to build, occupying Sony's Stage 30.
 It was 60 ft by 120 ft long, and 40 ft high, and a quarter-scale miniature was also built for the finale as it collapses.
-Reshoots for the film eventually wrapped in February 2004.
+Reshoots for the film wrapped in February 2004.

 A camera system called the Spydercam was used to allow filmmakers to express more of Spider-Man's world view, at times dropping fifty stories and with shot lengths of just over 2400 ft in New York or 3200 ft in Los Angeles.
-For some shots the camera would shoot at six frames per second for a faster playback increasing the sense of speed.
+For some shots, the camera would shoot at six frames per second for a faster playback, increasing the sense of speed.
 Shots using the Spydercam were pre-planned in digital versions of cities, and the camera's movement was controlled with motion control, making it highly cost-effective.
 The camera system was only used in the previous film for the final shot.

 Visual effects

 Although roughly the same as before, costume designer James Acheson made numerous subtle changes to Spider-Man's costume.
 Its colors were made richer and bolder, its spider emblem was given more elegant lines and enlarged, its eye-lenses were somewhat smaller, and its muscle suit underneath was made into pieces, to give a better sense of movement.
 The helmet Maguire wore under his mask was also improved, with better movement for the false jaw and magnetic eyepieces, which were easier to remove.

-To create Doctor Octopus's mechanical tentacles, Steve Johnson's Edge FX was hired to create a corset, a metal and rubber girdle, a rubber spine and four foam rubber tentacles which were 8 ft long and altogether weighed 100 lb.
+To create Doc Ock's mechanical tentacles, Steve Johnson's Edge FX was hired to create a corset, a metal and rubber girdle, a rubber spine and four foam rubber tentacles which were 8 ft long and altogether weighed 100 lb.
 The claws of each tentacle, which were called "death flowers", were controlled by one puppeteer sitting on a chair.
 Each tentacle was controlled by four people, who rehearsed every scene with Molina so that they could give a natural sense of movement as if the tentacles were moving due to Octavius's muscle movement.
-On set, Molina referred to his tentacles as "Larry", "Harry", "Moe" and "Flo", with "Flo" being the top-right tentacle as it was operated by a female grip and performed delicate operations like removing his glasses and lighting his cigar.
+On set, Molina referred to his tentacles as "Larry", "Harry", "Moe" and "Flo", with "Flo" being the top-right tentacle as it was operated by a female grip, and performed delicate operations like removing his glasses and lighting his cigar.